 Each day there is a choice of two main courses or a jacket potato with a choice of fillings, all served with vegetables and a carbohydrate.
-A pasta and sauce option is available on Monday, Tuesday and Thursday.
 There is a daily choice of healthy desserts including fresh fruit platter, yoghurts, or the pudding of the day.
 Fresh bread, a salad bar, milk and water are always available.
 Our menu rotates on a three weekly basis.

 How can I find out what is on the menu today?